Atiyah and Todd classes of regular Lie algebroids: Scalar Atiyah and Todd classes

 \subsection{Scalar Atiyah classes}

 Now we study the scalar Atiyah classes of the dg manifold $(A[1], d_A)$.
-As the first step, by taking tensor product on the isomorphism in Corollary~\ref{corollary on TastA}, we obtain an isomorphism between the cohomology of differential $k$-forms on the dg manifold $(A[1], d_A)$ and the cohomology of representation up to homotopy of $A$ on the graded vector bundle $\wedge^k E^\ast \cong \wedge^\ast (K^\ast[-1] \oplus B^\ast)$
+As the first step, by taking tensor product on the isomorphism in Corollary~\ref{corollary on TastA}, we obtain an isomorphism between the cohomology of differential $k$-forms on the dg manifold $(A[1], d_A)$ of total degree $k$ and the cohomology of representation up to homotopy of $A$ on the graded vector bundle $\wedge^k E^\ast \cong \wedge^k (K^\ast[-1] \oplus B^\ast)$ of total degree $k$ , i.e.,